netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 PMTU will be explored more in detail in a future version of this document (**TODO**)).

+It may be possible for a client to send the PMTU size directly to a server, for example as a parameter via the QUIC Transport Parameter Extension, see {{Section 18 of QUIC-TRANSPORT}} and
+{{Section 8.2 of QUIC-TLS}}.

 ## Retransmission & PTO {#retransmission}